NikitaP2001/hep-score-energy/README.md

 conform to the HEP Workloads' naming conventions and output JSON schema, are potentially usable.
 Both Docker and Singularity are supported for container execution.
-By default, if no configuration is passed to HEPscore, the "HEPscore19" benchmark suite is run.
+By default, if no configuration is passed to HEPscore, the "HEPscore19" benchmark is run.

 ## HEPscore19 Benchmark
-HEPscore19 is a benchmark suite based on containerized HEP workloads that the HEPiX Benchmarking Working Group is targeting to eventually replace HEPSPEC06 as the standard HEPiX/WLCG benchmark.
+HEPscore19 is a benchmark based on containerized HEP workloads that the HEPiX Benchmarking Working Group is targeting to eventually replace HEPSPEC06 as the standard HEPiX/WLCG benchmark.
 It is currently in a beta development state, and consists of the following workloads: